Overview

 [a, b) + [b, c) = [a, c)

 Adjacent intervals share exactly one boundary point.
 Concatenation is associative.
-There are no gaps, no overlaps, no ambiguity about which interval owns a boundary timestamp. start < end is enforced at construction; zero-width intervals do not exist.
+There are no gaps, no overlaps, no ambiguity about which interval owns a boundary timestamp. lo < hi is enforced at construction on every axis; zero-width intervals do not exist.

 Timestamps are opaque i64 integers.
 Tau places no assumption on epoch or unit — use seconds, milliseconds, nanoseconds, or any ordered integer your application agrees on.